Learn how Influencity identifies false or inactive accounts.

 This technology allows software to "see" a profile and pick up on patterns that seem suspicious.
 Some fake profiles, for example, may not have a profile picture.
 Others may have the exact same photo uploaded across various accounts.
 This is especially true of bots created in the same batch.

 Identifying these accounts manually is a time-consuming process.
-It would involve going through an influencer’s list of followers and scanning each profile one by one.
+It would involve going through an account’s list of followers and scanning each profile one by one.
 Fortunately, one of the many advantages Influencity offers is the ability to cross-check all of these profiles and identify the behaviors and patterns listed above.
 This information is then compiled into the follower quality metric in your IRM.